averagechris/dotfiles/README.md

   * run `stow nixpkgs -t ~`
   * run `home-manager switch`

+If on macos stow is also used for yabai, skhd and karabiner for now.

-  * TODO: add spacemacs private layer into stowed
+TODO: add spacemacs private layer into stowed
-  * TODO: add tmux.conf to home-manager

 ### TODO: for macos
-  * move skhd, yabai, karabiner to stowed
   * move start_scripts to home-manager